posicks/mdnsjava/README.md

 # Multicast DNS (mDNS) & DNS-Based Service Discovery (DNS-SD) in Java

 ## Introduction
-The Multicast DNS (mDNS) [RFC 6762][http://tools.ietf.org/html/rfc6762] & DNS-Based Service Discovery (DNS-SD) [RFC 6763](http://tools.ietf.org/html/rfc6763) in Java, mdnsjava for short, project is an extension of the dnsjava [dnsjava.org](http://www.dnsjava.org/) project that implements Multicast DNS (mDNS) [RFC 6762](http://tools.ietf.org/html/rfc6762) and DNS-Based Service Discovery (DNS-SD) [RFC 6763](http://tools.ietf.org/html/rfc6763) in Java (aka.
-Bonjour in Java). mdnsjava does not artificially bind the mDNS and DNS-based Service Discovery functionality into a single combined API, instead, treating each as a separate function, independent from, but related to, the other.
-Thus, allowing clients to use Multicast DNS (mDNS) [RFC 6762](http://tools.ietf.org/html/rfc6762) as a substitute for DNS and not just for service discovery.
+The Multicast DNS (mDNS) [[RFC 6762](http://tools.ietf.org/html/rfc6762)] & DNS-Based Service Discovery (DNS-SD) [[RFC 6763](http://tools.ietf.org/html/rfc6763)] in Java (mdnsjava) project is an extension of dnsjava ([dnsjava.org](http://www.dnsjava.org/)) that implements Multicast DNS (mDNS) [[RFC 6762](http://tools.ietf.org/html/rfc6762)] and DNS-Based Service Discovery (DNS-SD) [[RFC 6763](http://tools.ietf.org/html/rfc6763)] in Java (aka.
+Bonjour in Java).
+Unlike other mDNS/DNS-SD implementations mdnsjava does not artificially bind the mDNS and DNS-SD functionality into a single API, instead treating each as a separate feature that is independent from, but related to, the other.
+This allows clients to use Multicast DNS (mDNS) [RFC 6762](http://tools.ietf.org/html/rfc6762) for name resolution without having to worry about service discovery and simplifies the use of DNS-Base Service Discovery using plain old Unicast DNS (mDNS can be used as a substitiute for DNS for name resolution and DNS can be used as a substitute for mDNS for service discovery).

-### Features, Version 2.1.7
+### Features

 * Multicast DNS (mDNS) Responder
 * Multicast DNS (mDNS) Querier